ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_cEdge40.md

     ![](/images/Deploying_cEdge40/02_vercontvm.PNG)

 Look at the System IP to see which device has the vManage established a control connection with.
-There should be 5 connections to vEdges.
+There should be 5 (or 7, depending on the selected lab scenario) connections to vEdges.
 This completes the verification activity.
 <br>

 {% include callout.html content="**Task List**